-Additional information is available on the Financial Business Services website at www.ncpublicschools.org/fbs/finance/legislation/salarypersonnel/retirees/
+Additional information is available on the Financial Business Services website at: Guidance on Retirees 2009.

 J. RETIRED TEACHERS SUBJECT TO THE SALARY EARNINGS CAP

 Retired teachers who do not meet the criteria to be re-employed exempt from the salary earnings cap may be hired subject to a salary earnings cap.
 As of November 1, 2005 they are subject to the same 6 month break in service.
 During the 6 month break, the employee shall not work in any capacity in an organization participating in the Teachers' and State Employees' Retirement System including part-time, temporary, substitute, part time tutor or contractor service.